wangxi83/Transactional-Mongodb-Driver/README.md

 # SidistranMongoDriver
 A MongoDB java driver, with MVCC.
 So, you can use it to perform Transaction Transactional with your code

+PS: in the newest version, we can perform a "distributed transaction"

+1) not only cross over mongodb but could cross over mongodb and mysql
+2) not only one mongodb-server or mysql-server but any differents
+3) support spring annoation

+contact me (mail:11509923@qq.com) if you have interesting.

 ### **1. if your working db already has datas, you must do this:**
 `db.XX.update({}, {$set:{__s_.__s_stat: 2, __s_.__s_g_time:Long.MAX_VALUE,__s_.__s_c_txid:-1l,__s_.__s_u_txid:-1l})`